×

 How Do I Know What Expenses Will Be?

 You should estimate that 40% of your rental income will go towards expenses.
 This is assuming that your property does not need rehab repairs.
-If that is the case, that is beyond the scope of this post.
+If that’s the case, that’s beyond the scope of this post.
+40% of expenses include property taxes, insurance, property management, and possible vacancies.
+It’s a conservative number, but again, we are being conservative on purpose here.

 So is the other 60% Profit?

 Not necessarily.
 If you are planning to get a loan on the property, the remaining 60% can be used to pay for the monthly mortgage payment.
-This means you should not secure a loan with monthly payments higher than 60% the estimated monthly rent.
+This means you should not secure a loan with monthly payments higher than 60% of the estimated monthly rent.

 So NOW is the remainder profit?